Get to know us and the Sleep concept

 We are Child Sleep Consultants.
 With one to one advice, we help parents solve problems with sleep that their children are struggling with.
 We are mums ourselves and we know how much effort needs to be put in to teach our kids to sleep well.
 A lot of sleepless nights, short naps and battles with falling asleep in the evenings are all behind us, so we are here to support parents in similar situation.

-So far we have worked with over 1,000 families from 20 countries in the world, and have advised many more through group workshops!
-In 2015 we started helping parents in Poland.
-After relocating to the UK due to her husband’s work Gosia has been helping parents here as well.
+Since 2015 we have worked with over 2,000 families from 24 countries in the world, and have advised many more through group workshops!
 Today, richer in knowledge and experience, we want to help you get through the hardships of settling to sleep step by step, so that you too can rest and have more energy for family fun times!

-Hi I’m Gosia, I live outside London with my husband Mariusz and my two sons Martin and Michael.
-We are an active family who like to spend weekends out, either in London museums or travelling around the UK.
+Hi I’m Gosia, my husband Mariusz and I have two spirited sons Martin and Michael.
+We are an active family who like to spend weekends out whenever possible.
 Ever since I can remember I have always been passionate about music and luckily I inherited some talent from my grandparents and dad.
 Wherever I live, I try to join a choir as this is my ‘happy place’, where I can escape from my daily routine while doing something I love.
-I have recently joined a Rock Choir and it’s amazing!
+I’m a soprano 🙂

 My favourite moments of the day are cuddles with my boys every morning and before bedtime.
 This is our special time together.